gerbenvoshol/fsablast/README.md

-For the latest information about FSA-BLAST visit http://www.fsa-blast.org/
+For the latest information about FSA-BLAST visit https://github.com/gerbenvoshol/fsablast

- About FSA-BLAST
+###About FSA-BLAST

 FSA-BLAST is a new version of the popular BLAST (Basic Local Alignment Search Tool) bioinformatics tool, used to search genomic databases containing either protein or nucleotide sequences.
 FSA stands for Faster Search Algorithm; FSA-BLAST is twice as fast as NCBI-BLAST for nucleotide searches and 30% faster for protein searches with no loss in accuracy.
-These speed gains are due to a range of improvements to the BLAST algorithm described in detail in recent scientific publications.
+These speed gains are due to a range of improvements to the BLAST algorithm described in detail in scientific publications.
 The software is freely available for download and open source under the BSD license agreement.

 The FSA-BLAST software is designed to be as similar as possible in usage to the NCBI-BLAST application.
 Results are output in an almost identical format.
 Most command line options are the same, and parameters such as word length, hit threshold, alignment dropoff and gapped alignment trigger are comparable to NCBI-BLAST.
 FSA-BLAST uses the exact same statistical analysis to evaluate E-values and normalized scores for alignments.